 Terävä carves its own path

 The Finnish knifesmithing skills are internationally recognized for a reason.
 Terävä remembers the past but looks into the future; as traditional Puukkos with wooden handles are made really well and in abundance, it would have been difficult to offer a distinctive knife in that category.
 Terävä knives were born to combine features and meet needs we wanted to see on our own belts: a simple and reliable tool.
-Click on the pictures below to learn more or browse all products in the Terävä product group.
+Click on the pictures below to learn more or show all Terävä products.

 Even the smallest Jääkäripuukko 85 is a capable knife.
 In addition to the reduced length, the thickness of the blade is just 3.25 mm / 0.128" for more precise work.
 Also available with a bare tang.